open-ortho/dent-oip/source/DICOM/VL_Photographic_Image/General_Image/image_laterality.rst

 |   |          | 'B'.                                                |
 +---+----------+-----------------------------------------------------+

-The above table was compiles using the following considerations:
+The above table was compiled using the following considerations:

 1. Image Laterality (0020,0062) Shall be consistent with any laterality information contained in Primary Anatomic Structure Modifier Sequence